Mikhail Borovitinov

 Borovitinov was member of the International Prison Congress held in Washington in 1910.

 Mihail Borovitinov began his service in Finland 28 April 1911, when he moved to Finland as a Head of the Chancellery of the Governor-General of Finland Franz Albert Seyn.
 Seyn had such a high regard for Borovitinov that on 16 May 1913 he was made Vice-President of the Imperial Finnish Senate.

-The service of both Borovitinov and Franz Albert Seyn ended with the arrival of news on March 15, 1917 of the abdication of Nicholas II of Russia.
-The next day, Seyn and Borovitinov was arrested and taken in custody by train to St. Petersburg.
-He was freed in the autumn, and his subsequent fate is unknown.
+The service of both Borovitinov and Franz Albert Seyn ended with the arrival of news on 15 March 1917 of the abdication of Nicholas II of Russia.
+The next day, Seyn and Borovitinov were arrested and taken in custody by train to St. Petersburg.
+Borovitinov was freed in the autumn, and his subsequent fate is unknown.